 The Farmers’ Market’s core values center around the health and wellness of our community.
 During these uncertain times, access to healthy and locally grown food is more important than ever.
 Fresh, locally grown produce is key to healthy people, strong immune systems and a connected community.
 Farmers’ Markets are also a key component to preserving local food production and are critical to maintaining food supply during this international emergency.

 The Lake Oswego Farmers' Market remains committed to providing this essential food service to the community.
 We will be implementing significant operational changes in order to maintain the safety of customers, vendors and staff in light of COVID-19.
 Precautionary measures for the market will be evaluated and updated on a continuous basis with the recommendations from experts including Clackamas County EMS Professionals.
 Please be sure to review this website before each visit for the most up to date information.
 The Lake Oswego Farmers' Market operates in Clackamas County which is currently in the "High Risk" category.
 The following operational changes have been implemented for "High Risk".

 - The number of booth spaces will be reduced to fit this footprint and allow six feet between booths.
 We will reduce from approximately 105 vendor booth spaces to just over 40.

 - Patron entry into the Farmers’ Market will be limited to First & Evergreen and access will be granted by Market staff.

-- Staff will monitor physical distancing within the boundaries of the Market and ensure capacity does not exceed determined max capacity.
+- Staff & volunteers will monitor physical distancing within the boundaries of the Market and ensure capacity does not exceed determined max capacity.